FranciscoLozCoding/mkrwan-soilsensor/README.md

     | Set Uplink interval = 15 min | 02 |
     | Set Uplink interval = 30 min | 03 |
     | Set Uplink interval = 1 hr | 04 |

+> NOTE: Please note that the measurement interval can vary based on factors such as battery and signal strength, potentially leading to longer intervals.
+Additionally, after sending a measurement, the device enters a deep sleep mode, which results in a longer wait time for it to awaken.
+Thus, even in optimal conditions, the interval is extended by ~30 sec.

 3. Example: Set the device's uplink interval to 5 minutes using Chirpstack.